 While India has laws covering almost all types of intellectual property rights and enforcement procedures, the legislative process is often lengthy and uncertain, and the same issues can remain pending for many years.
 This can create uncertainty for industries and complicate their strategic IP enforcement decisions.

-The Commercial Courts Act, enacted in 2015 and amended in 2018, was established to help reduce delays and increase expertise in judicial IP matters.
-However, to date only a limited number of courts have benefited under the Act.
-Rights holders report jurisdictional challenges have reduced the effectiveness of the commercial courts, and inadequate resources for staffing and training continue.
+The Commercial Courts Act, enacted in 2015 and amended in 2018, provided an opportunity to help reduce delays and increase expertise in judicial IP matters.
+However, rights holders report unfilled positions of Judges have reduced the effectiveness of the commercial courts, and inadequate resources for staffing and training continue.

 Pharmaceutical and agrochemical products can be patented in India.
 Plant varieties are protected by the Protection of Plant Varieties and Farmers’ Rights Act, 2001.
 However, Indian law does not protect against unfair commercial use, nor against the unauthorized disclosure of undisclosed test or other data submitted to the Indian government during the application for market approval of pharmaceutical or agrochemical products.

-The Designs Act allows for the registration of industrial designs.
+The Designs Act, 2000 allows for the registration of industrial designers.
 The current Designs Rules detail classification of designs, largely to conform to international standards, and are intended to address the proliferation of design-related activities.
-India’s Semiconductor Integrated Circuits Layout Design Act is based on standards developed by the World Intellectual Property Organization; however, the law remains inactive due to a lack of implementing procedures as well as lack of interest in filings.
+India’s Semiconductor Integrated Circuits Layout Design Act, 2000 is based on standards developed by the World Intellectual Property Organization; however, the law remains inactive due to a lack of interest in filings.

 A June 2018 amendment to the Intellectual Property Rights (Imported Goods) Enforcement Rules, 2007, removed patents from the scope of customs protection.
-Accordingly, the new customs recordation system permits owners of trademarks, designs, copyrights, and geographical indications to record their IPR with Indian customs authorities and seek enforcement actions for any related counterfeit activity.
-Customs officers have ex-officio authority to suspend the clearance of suspect imported goods they believe are counterfeits and subject them to examination, seizure, and destruction, though rights holders may have to bear these costs.
-Also, the goods may subsequently be released if rights holders do not comply with the recordal requirements.
+Accordingly, the new customs recordation system permits owners of trademarks, designs, copyrights, and geographical indications to record their IPR with Indian customs authorities and seek enforcement actions for any related infringing activity.
+Customs officers have ex-officio authority to suspend the clearance of suspect imported goods when they believe that such goods are infringing.
+They subject these goods to examination, seizure, confiscation, and destruction/disposal when rights holders join the proceedings, though rights holders will have to bear the costs toward destruction, demurrage, and detention charges incurred till the time of destruction or disposal.
+Also, the goods may be released after suspension of clearance if rights holders do not comply with the customs requirements.

-India does not provide data protection for the registration of agricultural products.
+India does not provide data protection for the registration of new agricultural products.
 Despite previous attempts to introduce data protection provisions into the Pesticides Management Bill, the pending bill, introduced in 2020, does not provide for data protection for the registration of new pesticides.
+Foreign industries were surprised by the December 2021 Standing Committee on Agriculture, Animal Husbandry and Food Processing Report on the Pesticide Management Bill, 2020, which noted that not including data protection provisions in the Bill will benefit domestic industry and farmers.

-In June 2021, India’s Department Related Parliamentary Standing Committee on Commerce presented its 161st Review of the Intellectual Property Rights Regime in India Report.
-The Report emphasizes that the IPR regime should be in compliance with international agreements, rules and norms, and be compatible with those of other nations and foreign entities.
-While many of the recommendations in the report, such as those relating to trade secrets protection, IP enforcement, and dedicated IP benches at the High Courts, are welcomed, some recommendations, such as those relating to compulsory licenses and statutory licensing for online broadcasting, raise serious concerns and are regarded as problematic for IP rights holders.
+In July 2021, India’s Department Related Parliamentary Standing Committee on Commerce presented its 161st Review of the Intellectual Property Rights Regime in India Report.
+The Report emphasizes that the IPR regime should comply with international agreements, rules, and norms, and be compatible with those of other nations and foreign entities.
+While many of the recommendations in the Report, such as those relating to trade secrets protection, IP enforcement, and dedicated IP benches at the High Courts, are welcomed, some recommendations, such as those relating to compulsory licenses and statutory licensing under Copyright law for online broadcasting, raise serious concerns and are regarded as problematic for IP rights holders.

 Regulatory Climate and Hurdles

-In 2016 and 2017, the Patents Rules and the Trademarks Rules were revised, adopting strict timelines to dispose of cases, streamline examinations, and reduce certain filing fees to incentivize start-up activity.
+In 2016 and 2017, the Patents Rules and the Trade Marks Rules were revised, adopting strict timelines to dispose of cases, streamline examinations, and reducing certain filing fees to incentivize startup activity.
 In 2019, the Patents (Amendment) Rules further expanded the categories of applicants eligible for expedited examination of their patent applications.
 The 2017 examination guidelines for Computer Related Inventions removed all examples of what can and cannot be patentable, deferring to the patent examiner’s discretion and raising concerns about the consistency of patentability decisions.
 In September 2021, the Indian government notified the Patents (Amendment) Rules, 2021, extending the benefit of fee reduction for patent application filings to all recognized educational institutions, including foreign institutions.
+In a positive step, in March 2024, the GOI notified Patents (Amendment) Rules, 2024 that help address (albeit partially) the longstanding concerns over the costs and time related to pre-grant oppositions, and burdensome reporting requirements for Form 27 and filings of corresponding foreign patent applications by streamlining and expediting the patent procedures.
+While issues remain, the amendments include provisions that are likely to increase the efficiency of the patent regime and reduce current burdens on the patent applicants.

 India’s Copyright (Amendment) Rules, 2021, became effective in March 2021.
 These rules introduced a host of changes regarding copyright societies, including their registration, management, and functions.